 Now having been multiple times and taken our boys through different childhood stages, I have found that there is NO perfect age to take your children to Disney.
 Every stage offers different advantages in the Disney Parks, and magic abounds at each one.

-Advantage: Kids Under Two Are Free
+Advantage: Kids Under 2 are Free

-The most obvious benefit to taking your tiniest Mousketeer is that they are free.
+The most obvious benefit to taking your tiniest Mouseketeers is they get into Disney World for free!
 Free to enter and free to eat (when sharing from your plate).
 This made meal times much easier with a little one in tow, and I didn’t feel like we were wasting money.

 Advantage: Enjoying “Firsts” in the Disney Parks

-Advantage: Appreciating a relaxed pace
+Advantage: Appreciating a Relaxed Pace

 The other benefit of traveling to Walt Disney World when kids are small is the relaxed pace of the trip.
 We started early and needed to take a break in the day for naps, but we knew in advance we wouldn’t see or do everything.

-Advantage: Rides With No Restrictions
+Advantage: Rides with No Restrictions

 For the Preschooler Set